General terms and conditions

 Only official tourist guides, approved as such by the City of Luxembourg, are entrusted by the LCTO to conduct guided tours.

 ii.
-Obligations of the customer participating in a guided tour, or an accompanied discovery visit of the casemates not to endanger their own safety, or that of the guide or the other participants
+Obligations of the customer participating in a guided tour or a visit of the casemates not to endanger their own safety, or that of the guide or the other participants

 They therefore undertake not to leave the marked paths and not to put their life or that of other participants in danger.

-They must follow the guide and must not leave the group during the guided tour/during the accompanied discovery visit of the casemates.
+They must follow the guide and must not leave the group during the visit or the guided tour of the casemates.

 For a visit of the Casemates, the following safety rules and instructions apply: